Breaking the Cycle: Bullying Prevention & Recovery in Pennsylvania Schools, Workplaces & Online (2026)

 Q: Can adults be bullied too?

 A: Absolutely.
-Workplace bullying is real and can be just as damaging as school bullying
+Workplace bullying is real and can be just as damaging as school bullying.
+Pennsylvania therapists report that many adults seek support only after prolonged exposure, highlighting the importance of early help.

 ✔ U.S. High School Bullying Rates – About 19.5% of high school students reported being bullied on school property in the past 12 months.